ahsan-naveed/project-dear-diary/pithon/pithonic/README.md

     * Whether the file is new
       * if so insert a new entry with `count == 1` and disposition (`dp`) == UNKNOWN
 3. We know the cloud server is malfunctioning, what types of patterns or anomalies did you observe?
-    * If possible, what types of problem hypotheses can you form from your observations? [hypothesis.py](/hypothesis.py)
+    * If possible, what types of problem hypotheses can you form from your observations? checkout hypothesis.py

 # Additional Info